Tyreek Hill Player Prop Bets for NFL Week 14 | Kansas City vs. Las Vegas 12/12/2021

 - Hill has averaged 87.7 receiving yards per game over his three career matchups against the Raiders, 9.2 more than his over/under in Sunday's game.

-- Hill has caught a touchdown pass versus the Raiders twice, and had multiple TDs in one of those games.
+- Hill, in three matchups, had a touchdown catch twice.
+And he had multiple TDs in one of those two games.

-- The Raiders have the NFL's 12th-ranked pass defense this season, allowing 242.3 yards per game through the air.
+- The Raiders have the NFL's 12th-ranked pass defense this season, surrendering 242.3 yards per game through the air.

-- The Raiders' defense is 26th in the league, giving up 1.8 passing touchdowns per game.
+- At 1.8 passing TDs allowed per game, the Raiders defense is ranked 26th in the league.

 Recent Performances

-- In last week's game against the Broncos, Hill was targeted five times and racked up two catches for 22 yards.
+- In last week's matchup with the Broncos, Hill reeled in two passes for 22 yards while being targeted five times.

-- In his last three games, Hill has 182 receiving yards on 18 receptions (26 targets), with two touchdowns, averaging 60.7 yards per game.
+- Over his last three games, Hill has racked up 182 yards on 18 catches with two touchdowns, averaging 60.7 yards per game on 26 targets.

 Hill's Kansas City Teammates